What Is a Pet Pantry?

 Though the trend is growing—and need is great—pet food banks have yet to hit every town and county in the United States.
 According to experts, the best way to advocate for or launch one is to team up with local rescues, then reach out to your community pet lovers, local businesses and even big pet food companies to ask for donations.
 Often, grocery and pet food stores can help by donating broken packages and short-dated items that they’re unable to sell, as do many veterinary offices.
 Most businesses are happy to see their products go to good use.

-Kitty Bungalow, for example, is a Los Angeles feral cat rescue that held a one-day cat food bank for South LA and Downtown LA low-income residents who care for community cat colonies this spring.
+Kitty Bungalow, for example, is a Los Angeles feral cat rescue that held a one-day cat food bank for South LA and Downtown LA low-income residents who care for community cat colonies in 2020.
 To get supplies, the organization applied for a community food bank grant from Alley Cat Allies, which allowed them to buy food for the pantry.
 They also reached out to cat food brands for donations, says Melanie Wagner, Ph.D., CPDT-KA, executive director of Kitty Bungalow.
 In total, they were able to distribute about 460 bags of cat food to Los Angeles residents, helping to sustain hundreds of community cats.

 It takes work and plenty of research to get these sort pet food banks off the ground, but for those who are involved, the gratification is well worth the time and effort.
 “Everybody I have seen and dealt with is very grateful,” Cox says.
 “It makes me feel wonderful to be able to help people, and just to know I am helping a pet not have to be hungry.”